bwRavencl/ControllerBuddy-Install-Script/README.md

     - **On Windows:** Make sure you have installed [Git for Windows](https://git-scm.com/download/win) (if unsure use the default options during installation)
     - **On Linux:** Make `InstallControllerBuddy.sh` executable with: `chmod +x InstallControllerBuddy.sh`
+3. Make sure your gamepad is connected
-3. Double-click the downloaded file `InstallControllerBuddy.sh` to start installing / updating
+4. Double-click the downloaded file `InstallControllerBuddy.sh` to start installing / updating

 #### Updating:

 To receive the latest updates for ControllerBuddy and the ControllerBuddy-Profiles launch `Update ControllerBuddy` from the Start menu.
+**Important:** Always ensure that your gamepad is connected before starting the script!

 #### Uninstalling: